This creamy arugula smoothie pairs the peppery greens with oranges and pineapple. It’s easy to make and only requires a few ingredients.

 - Add more greens along with the 1 cup of arugula, like spinach, kale, or Swiss chard.
 More liquid may be needed.

-- Make the arugula smoothie into a smoothie bowl, but use less liquid.
+- Make the arugula smoothie into a smoothie bowl, by using less liquid.
 Add toppings of fresh fruit like pineapple, mango, kiwi, or bananas.
 Then top with more toppings like flax seed, chia seeds, oil-free granola, or toasted coconut flakes.

 Storage

 Green smoothies are best served immediately, but leftovers can be stored for 24 hours in an airtight container in the refrigerator.
-Some of the liquid may separate so give the arugula smoothie a stir before consuming.
+Some of the liquid may separate so stir the arugula smoothie before consuming.

 Related recipes